fmidev/cmip6-attribution/README.md

 The method is documented in Rantanen et al. (2024): A method for estimating the effect of climate change on monthly mean temperatures: September 2023 and other recent record-warm months in Helsinki, Finland.
 Atmospheric Science Letters, 25(6), e1216. https://doi.org/10.1002/asl.1216

+## Preparing the input data

+1. Calculation of the covariate (11-year global mean temperature) and CMIP6-based regression coefficients

 ## Input parameters

 In the Python script ```distribution_generator.py``` following parameters are defined: